humansconf/humansconf.org/index.md

 As such, you're welcome and we want to hear your stories, want you to share your ideas, no matter what background you have and in what role you've worked in the past or are currently working.

+## You Got This

+Humansconf is part of [You Got This](https://yougotthis.io), a network of community conferences on the non-technical 'core' skills needed for a happy, healthy work life.

 ## Newsletter

 Sign up for our newsletter, to get notified of important updates and future events.